bdtinc/maskcam/docs/BalenaOS-DevKit-Nano-Setup.md

 ### Installing balena CLI

-Use the instructions here https://github.com/balena-io/balena-cli/blob/master/INSTALL.md to install the balena CLI tool.
+Use [these instructions](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) to install the balena CLI tool.

 ### Connecting to your Jetson